- As manufacturing systems grow more and more complex, Resilience must be put on the agenda of production managers

 Modular components enable us to create systems in which only parts fail, but not the whole.

-How an orchestrator like Kubernetes plays in here will be covered in a future article on homo-digitalis.net.
+I will cover how an orchestrator like Kubernetes plays in here in a future article on homo-digitalis.net.

 Resilience Is More Than Software

-This article lays focus on software and the computer networking.
+This article lays focus on software and the computer networking in context of production sites.

 For a comprehensive approach towards a Resilient Factory, many other aspects need to be addressed: